pubgeo/IARPA-SMART/documentation/obtain_imagery.md

 - *[COG: Cloud Optimizied GeoTIFF Format Description](https://www.usgs.gov/media/files/landsat-cloud-optimized-geotiff-data-format-control-book)
 - **The Sentinel 2 v0 STAC catalog is retired now, but was used for most annotations, and may occasionally have images that v1 does not

-Examples demonstrating proper calls to the STAC endpoints can be found in (TODO: INSERT LINK HERE).
-We have also included requirements (TODO: INSERT LINK HERE) for the environment to run the examples.
+Examples demonstrating proper calls to the STAC endpoints can be found in IARPA-SMART/utilities/stac_query_example.py.
+We have also included requirements for the environment at IARPA-SMART/utilities/requirements.txt to run the examples.

-We recommend using some or all of the images listed below:
+We recommend using some or all of the images listed in these files:
-- (TODO: INSERT LINK TO LS IMAGERY LIST IN REPO)
+- obtain_imagery_supplemental/suggested_LS_images_with_annotated_sites.csv
-- (TODO: INSERT LINK TO S2 IMAGERY LIST IN REPO)
+- obtain_imagery_supplemental/suggested_S2_images_with_annotated_sites.csv

 There may be additional images beyond those listed that can also be used but this set represents a sufficient baseline.